Saint-Géry Island: Location and accessibility

-Saint-Géry Island's easternmost edge was located more or less due west across today's Boulevard Anspach/Anspachlaan from the Place de la Bourse/Beursplein and the Bourse Palace.
-The island was roughly round, and was originally centred on the Church of St. Gaugericus, then following the church's demolition in 1798–1802, on the Halles Saint-Géry/Sint-Gorikshallen, a former covered market, which has since become one of Brussels' trendiest districts.
+Saint-Géry Island's easternmost edge was located roughly due west across today's Boulevard Anspach/Anspachlaan from the Place de la Bourse/Beursplein and the Bourse Palace.
+The island, formed by the river Senne, was roughly round, and was originally centred on the Church of St. Gaugericus.
+Following the church's demolition in 1798–1802, the site is now home to the Halles Saint-Géry/Sint-Gorikshallen, a market hall and cultural centre, which has since become one of Brussels' trendiest districts.

 Many streets and buildings in the area still bear the name Saint-Géry/Sint-Goriks.
 On a small square between the Place Saint-Géry/Sint-Goriksplein and the Rue Saint-Christophe/Sint-Kristoffelsstraat, there is also still a dead arm of the Senne, the only part of the river in the city centre that is not vaulted.
 This neighbourhood is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt on lines 4 and 10.